Community Health says data stolen in cyber attack from China

 | BOSTON/NEW YORK

-BOSTON/NEW YORK Community Health Systems Inc, one of the biggest U.S. hospital groups, said on Monday it was the victim of a cyber attack from China, resulting in the theft of Social Security numbers and other personal data belonging to 4.5 million patients.
+BOSTON/NEW YORK Community Health Systems Inc (CYH.N), one of the biggest U.S. hospital groups, said on Monday it was the victim of a cyber attack from China, resulting in the theft of Social Security numbers and other personal data belonging to 4.5 million patients.

 Security experts said the hacking group, known as "APT 18," may have links to the Chinese government.